 Much earlier today, in the wee hours of the morning in the UK, Unyt released its first product in our series of biweekly launches.
-The Unyt staff haven't published much about it because it's being sourced and supported by an outside team that's excited to make Unyt available as a tool for local currencies.
+It is being supported by the Unyt team as well as members of the community excited to make Unyt available as a tool for local currencies.

 Introducing Circulo

-David Atkinson and Buddy [LastName?] have been drumming up interest and targeted having 100 users signed up to use it on day one.
-Last I knew a couple days ago they were in the 90s, so I'm sure they reached their their target.
+David Atkinson, Buddy, and other members of the team have been drumming up interest and targeted having 100 users signed up to use it on day one.
+Last I knew a couple days ago they were in the 90s, so I'm sure they reached their target.

-Here's one of the creative teaser videos that Buddy has shared on Circulo's X feed
+Here's one of the creative, thought provoking teaser videos that Buddy has shared on Circulo's X feed

 Starting Simple

-Circulo is basically an example of the simplest P2P currency you can build on Unyt's software.
+Circulo is an example of the simplest P2P currency you can build on Unyt's software.

-- It has one single currency (an instance of the Unyt software supports up to 65,000 units)
+- It has one single currency (an instance of the Unyt software can support up to 65,000 units).

-- It only has the one required Smart Agreement -- credit limit computation -- which is initially set as an immutable rule.
+- It has one required Smart Agreement -- credit limit computation -- which is initially set as an immutable rule.
 (Later versions of Circulo will showcase different rules.)

-- It has no fees, gas, or any types of costs.
+- It has no fees, gas, or other types of costs.

 - Each user starts with a credit limit of 10 and their credit limit grows by 10 for every transaction they spend.

 Circulo is about as simple as you get for running a mutual credit currency.
-We've hidden away the tools for writing, cloning, forking, viewing the code in Smart Agreements.
-The tools for instantiating new Agreements from code templates are hidden away.
+We've hidden the tools for writing, cloning, forking, and viewing the Smart Agreements code.
+The tools for instantiating new Agreements from code templates are also not visible.
 The interfaces to interact with Smart Agreements are hidden.

-It simply enables P2P transactions between anyone who installs and runs the software.
+It simply, but profoundly enables P2P transactions between anyone who installs and runs the software.
 No miners.
 No stakers.
 No middlemen.

 Come Join the Fun

-The description above of the features hidden away obviously expose a bit about what's coming in future products and releases.
+The description above of the features not visible in Circulo obviously expose a bit about what's coming in future products and releases.
 The Smart Agreements make the Unyt software quite configurable for a lot of use cases which you'll be seeing soon.

 But for now, jump in and play with a somewhat familiar vibe of a payment space (like Paypal or Venmo or CashApp), except this one is truly only peer to peer with no centralized web site, no servers, just a web interface pointed at your own local instance of the running software.